PAULAQ'S COCONUT CREAM PUFFS

 15. At this point, use your electric beater to whip the ganache ON LOW, forming a frosting you can pipe from a piping bag.
 Do not be tempted to beat on medium or high because you will ruin the ganache, turning it into a crumbly mixture.
 Pull your beaters out checking for soft peaks, when the tips of the frosting fall over.
 Beat till stiff peaks form, when the tips maintain their peaks pretty well.
 The transition between soft peaks and stiff peaks happens quickly.

 16. Cover the frosting directly with plastic wrap.
-Set aside until after you make the dough or place in fridge if you are making the dough another day.
+Set aside until after you make the dough.

 Note: If you forget to dissolve the espresso in the cream before adding the cream to the chocolate, just leave it out!
 If you notice small bits of chocolate as you are beating the ganache, it's okay.
 I would not necessarily serve it to distinguished guests, but the ganache is still tasty.
 If your ganache looks crumbly, like sand, toss it; you cannot pipe it or spread it.